 Roadschooling differs from homeschooling in that it requires more flexibility by nature.
 You can plan but be prepared to drop everything for that once in a life time experience that presents itself where you least expect it.
 When you are traveling these unique opportunities tend to pop up quite often.

-“Being on the road, we base our themes on the area that we are in.
-For example, while at the Alamo, the kids learned (really learned) everything they could about the Alamo and San Antonio and absolutely LOVED it!
+learned everything they could about the Alamo and absolutely LOVED it!
+The whole family learned together as we toured the grounds and surrounding area.
 When we go to the National Parks, they immediately go to the Ranger station and begin working on their Junior Ranger Badges (each park has a different one).”

 ~Denise White (FOTR since 2005)